Danny McGuire: Leeds Rhinos legend ready to start life at Hull KR

 A conflict of interest

-McGuire may be adjusting to life in Humberside ahead of Rovers' Super League opener against Wakefield next Friday, but his young son is also having to get used to seeing his dad in a different jersey.
+McGuire may be adjusting to life in East Yorkshire ahead of Rovers' Super League opener against Wakefield on Friday, 2 February, but his young son is also having to get used to seeing his dad in a different jersey.

 "He's a bit conflicted," McGuire added.
 "He's still got Rhinos stuff and still wears it, but I bought him the Rovers stuff too.